ESA-AESE/web/README.md

 ## About

-To be able to make changes to this repository, you can clone it.
-From there, you can edit the HTML and CSS files right away; there's no need to worry about the other files.
+To be able to make changes to this repository, you can clone it to your computer.
+From there, you can edit the files right away.

+You only need to edit the HTML and CSS files as well as translations.js.
+Don't worry about the rest of the files.